vegaprotocol/specs/user-interface/9001-DATA-data_display.md

 ## Asset balances

-> aka Collateral, account balance, Profit and loss, PnL fees, transfers.
+> aka Collateral, account balance, Profit and loss, PnL fees, transfers, financial values.

 The is set per Asset and represents the amount of an asset that is held in the bridge.